xiaoyu-iid/Comp20-semester-project/Status_report_1.md

 3) We are going to figure out the problems in 2 and try to finish the game in the next week and before Nov.
 31.

+#Comments By Ming
+* Looking good.
+Remember, don't aim for perfection.
+That's not the goal of the semester project.
+Better to do less than to do a lot and then a lot do not work well.